 Recreational Soccer

-Online registration for the 2023 Fall Recreational Seasons at Burbank, Independence Park, Central, and Zachary is now open.
-Save $25 on your fall registration if you sign up by Friday, August 18th.
-Online registration will officially close Friday, August 25.
-The first games of the season will begin the weekend of September 9 and conclude on November 19.
+Online registration for the 2026 Spring Recreational Seasons at Burbank, Independence Park, Central, and Zachary is now open.
+Save $25 on your spring registration if you sign up prior to December 12, 2025

 The BRSC Recreational Program is a volunteer-based program that focuses on fun, not wins and losses.
-Players can choose to register as a pool player or form a team with friends.
-Recreational soccer is available to players 4 to 17 years of age.
+Players can form a team with friends or choose to join as a pool player and be placed on a pool team or an existing team in need of players.
+BRSC recreational soccer is available to players 4 to 13 years of age.

-To register, click the Register button below and select the campus at which your child will be participating and the grade they are in.
-On the registration form, parents can note which team their child will be playing on, which coach they will be playing with, or make a suggestion that they are placed with kids from their school or with a friend.
-This can be noted in the "Team Name or Coaches Name" section on the registration form.
+To register, click the Register button below and select the campus and league your team will be participating in (example: Burbank- Kindergarten Boys).
+On the registration form, parents can note which team their child will be playing on, which coach they will be playing with, or suggest that they are placed with kids from their school or with a friend.
+This can be noted in the "Placement Details (coach, team, or friends’ names)" section on the registration form.

 PRICING